cookaa/cs100-F2018-inclass-starter/README.md

 - inclass/PerformStringMutation.java:
   - Contains exactly seven uses of a `println(` statement
   - Contains at least 40 non-blank lines of source code

+- inclass/CompareInputValues.java
+  - Features at least four single-line comments
+  - Features at least two multiple-line comments
+  - Contains exactly two uses of a `print(` statement
+  - Contains exactly two uses of a `println(` statement
+  - Contains at least 37 non-blank lines of source code

 ## Updates